cisco-open/ndfc-roles/README.md

 ansible-vault encrypt_string 'mySuperSecretNxosPassword' --name 'device_password' >> ./inventory/group_vars/ndfc
 ```

-ansible-vault will prompt you for a vault password, which you'll use to decrypt these password (using ``ansible-playbook --ask-vault-pass``) when running the example playbooks.
+ansible-vault will prompt you for a vault password, which you'll use to decrypt these passwords (using ``ansible-playbook --ask-vault-pass``) when running the example playbooks.

 Example: